2 TBSP coconut oil

 1 red bell pepper, chopped (about 3/4 cup)

 1 tsp hot sauce or 1/4 tsp chipotle pepper powder (optional)

 1 (28 ounce) package crushed, chopped, or strained tomatoes

 1/4 cup Worcestershire sauce

 - Heat the coconut oil in a stock pot or large Dutch oven over medium heat & crumble in the ground beef.

-- Add the onion and garlic, and cook stirring frequently until beef is evenly browned.
+- Add the onion, garlic, bell pepper, and cook stirring frequently until beef is evenly browned.

 - Stir in the chili powder, oregano, cumin and chipotle powder (or hot sauce).

 - Stir in the tomatoes and Worcestershire sauce.

 - Bring to a boil, then reduce heat to low, and simmer for 1 hour covered.